Will Marquette cover the spread vs. Southern? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 79.5 points per game the Golden Eagles score are 7.7 fewer points than the Jaguars allow (87.2).
+- The Golden Eagles average 79.5 points per game, 7.7 fewer points than the 87.2 the Jaguars allow.

-- The Jaguars' 69.7 points per game are just 2.2 more points than the 67.5 the Golden Eagles give up.

-- Southern has put together a 1-2 ATS record and a 1-2 overall record in games it scores more than 67.5 points.

 Bet on this or any college basketball matchup at BetMGM